Dr Kogularamanan (Rama) Suntharalingam

 Address: Department of Chemistry King's College London Room 115, Britannia House 7 Trinity Street London SE1 1DB

-Rama obtained a MSci degree in Chemistry from Imperial College London (UK) in 2008.
+Kogularamanan Suntharalingam obtained his MSci in Chemistry from Imperial College London (UK) in 2008, winning many prizes in the process.
 Rama's first taste of research came in Prof. Mike Hill's laboratory as an UROP student.
-This experience proved inspiring, and encouraged Rama to undertake further research.
-Rama was awarded his PhD in Chemistry from Imperial College London (UK) in 2012.
-His PhD research was carried out under the mentorship of Prof. Ramon Vilar.
-Upon completion of his PhD, Rama joined Prof. Stephen J. Lippard's research group at Massachusetts Institute of Technology (MA, USA).
-He was awarded the Misrock Postdoctoral Fellowship by the Koch Institute of Integrative Cancer Research, MIT in 2012.
-He was then awarded the Dalton Young Researchers Award by the Royal Society of Chemistry in 2014 “for his contributions to the design and development of new metallo-pharmaceuticals and to the understanding of their complex mechanisms of action.”
-In the same year he began his independent research group at King’s College London.
-He is funded by a Leverhulme Early Career Fellowship.
-His current research combines facets of inorganic chemistry, nanotechnology, and molecular biology.
+He was awarded his PhD in Bioinorganic Chemistry from Imperial College London (UK) in 2012.
+His PhD research was carried out under the guidance of Prof. Ramon Vilar.
+He joined Prof. Stephen J. Lippard’s research group at Massachusetts Institute of Technology (MA, USA) and was granted a Misrock Fellowship (Misrock Foundation, Koch Institute for Integrative Cancer Research) in 2012.
+He was awarded the Dalton Young Researchers Award by the Royal Society of Chemistry in 2014 for his “contributions to the design and development of new metallo-pharmaceuticals and to the understanding of their complex mechanisms of action.”
+In the same year he began his independent research group at King’s College London (UK) after the award of a Leverhulme Early Career Fellowship.
+He was named as one of the 175 Faces of Chemistry by the Royal Society of Chemistry in 2016.
+The following year, he was officially awarded a Lectureship in Bioinorganic Chemistry at King’s College London (UK) and in 2018, he gave a Rising Star in Coordination Chemistry Award Lecture at the 43rd International Conference on Coordination Chemistry.
+His research group is interested in finding inorganic solutions to unmet biomedical/ bioscience problems.

 Research Group: Suntharalingam